JD0001/hiberus-frontend-test/README.md

 If you want to deploy the application as a docker container, there is a ready to go dockerfile, but there is one thing to account, ports must be the same in the host and the container, `3000` for the json-server and `80` for the application.

+In the other hand, you can import the image from the releases with `docker import <.tar>`, then launch the application with `docker run hiberusfrontendtest`

 The base url site is `http://localhost`.

 ## UPDATES